Sustainability Program Questions and Answers

 Any SLU student who has at least a sophomore standing at the beginning of the program.
 The program is geared toward sophomores and juniors and welcomes students from all majors and all abilities.

-Q. Must I complete any prerequisites to participate in the Sustainability Program or Summer Internship Experience?
+Q. Must I complete any prerequisites to participate in the Sustainability Program?

 No. There are no specific prerequisites required.